Eva Rieger: Research

 Rieger's research focuses on gender issues in musical culture.
 She wrote a musicological study on the discrimination of women in German musical culture and used her work to advocate for the equality of women at all levels of musical culture.
 She has also written on film music, music education, and the life and works of Richard Wagner.
 Rieger has published several books in Great Britain, Sweden, Japan, and South Korea.
 Her articles have been published in journals such as Die Musikforschung, Archiv für Musikwissenschaft, Feministische Studien, and others.

-Personal life

-Rieger struggled with her sexuality until she had her first relationship with a woman at the age of thirty.
-She became affiliated with the Homosexuelle Aktion Westberlin (HAW, Gay Action West Berlin) group, which she described as her "salvation."